surveyorstories/bhudocs/docs/Tutorial-Modules/adding_templates.md

 ---

 sidebar_position: 8
 ---

 # Adding Templates

-adding templates pre availabe with bhukamatha plugin made easy with the help of adding templates module
+Adding templates pre available with bhukamatha plugin made easy with the help of adding templates module